-KLT completed a rigorous process to achieve national accreditation from the Land Trust Alliance Accreditation Commission in 2018 and received a Source Award from the Portland Press Herald to honor Local Wood WORKS, a KLT inspired partnership focused on keeping forests as forests and promoting sustainable natural resource-based economies.
+KLT completed a rigorous process to achieve national accreditation from the Land Trust Alliance Accreditation Commission in 2018 and will reapply for re-accreditation in 2023.
+KLT received a Source Award in 2018 from the Portland Press Herald to honor Local Wood WORKS, a KLT inspired partnership focused on keeping forests as forests and promoting sustainable natural resource-based economies.

 Permanent land conservation and promoting land stewardship continues to be the central focus of KLT's work.
-Since 1988, it has partnered with landowners and conservation partners in twenty-one communities to protect more than 6,952 acres through land donations, fee purchases, and conservation easements, and has constructed 55 miles of trails on KLT lands.
+Since 1988, it has partnered with landowners and conservation partners in twenty-one communities to protect more than 7,260 acres through land donations, fee purchases, and conservation easements, and has constructed 56 miles of trails on KLT lands.
 It has developed and implemented management plans for each property that it owns and has written baseline documents for every conservation easement.
 All its conservation properties are monitored annually.